chedinlab/rlooper_nick/README.md

 ## Contributors

-Developed and maintained by Stella R Hartono (srhartonoATucdavis.edu) The original version of this software is developed by Robert Stolz (rstolzATucdavis.edu) at https://github.com/chedinlab/rlooper/
+The original version of this software (rlooper) is developed by Robert Stolz (rstolzATucdavis.edu) at https://github.com/chedinlab/rlooper/ rlooper_sim was developed and maintained by Stella R Hartono (srhartonoATucdavis.edu)

 Development of this software was funded in part by NIH grant GM120607 and NSF CAREER grant DMS1057284.

 ## License
     rlooper_sim
-    Copyright (C) 2025 Stella R Hartono
+    Copyright (C) 2025 Stella R Hartono and Robert Stolz

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by